chaodonghu/outfit-generator/README.md

 ### 🤖 AI Outfit Previews

-Outfit98 uses the Google Generative AI API to create realistic outfit previews.
+Outfit Generator uses the Google Generative AI API to create realistic outfit previews.
 This feature is required for the app to work properly.

 Important: